Mouthwashes are a great way to quickly freshen your breath, improve dental health, treat inflammations, and fight cavities.

 Simply follow it up with this natural mouthwash and you’re already doing it 4 times.
 Use it again after lunch and you’re up to 5!
 You could even chew some gum that contains xylitol, too!

-In this recipe, you could also use ½ tsp to 1 tsp bicarb soda.
+In this recipe, you could also use ½ teaspoon to 1 teaspoon bicarb soda.
 However, I want you to know that there is a little bit of a controversy.
 Some people say it cleanses well and gets rid of plaque and food on your teeth.
 If you like to go with it, sure thing.
 Go ahead, I’m not stopping you!

 If you use the wrong proportions, it can attack your enamel as well which might lead to tooth decay.
 So, I’m just a bit careful.